 - Cognitive: Required

 - Social-Personality: Required

 Of those admitted in recent years, the average GPA was 3.77, the average GRE Verbal score was 161 and average GRE Quantitative score was 161.

 Examination scores are valid for up to 5 years.
 Applicants with expired scores must retake the exam.

-Your personal statement should address your research interests, faculty members with whom you'd like to work, and your career goals.
-This is your opportunity to tell the admission committee relevant details about yourself and your application.
-It should not exceed 3 double-spaced pages in length.
+Your Academic Statement of Purpose should address your academic background, research interests, identify faculty members with whom you'd like to work, and discuss your career goals or plans for the future.
+It should not exceed 1,000 words.

 Applicants to our psychology programs are NOT responsible for any program-specific questions/essays or writing samples.
 However, if you feel strongly about attaching writing samples to your application, you may do so at your discretion.